 Hospital doctor shadowing & global health experience programs.

 In Toronto and greater Ontario, it is difficult to find doctor shadowing and observership opportunities for pre-med and pre-health students.
 In this article, we tell you what you need to know to shadow a doctor in Toronto.

-Of the 17 medical schools in Canada, 6 of them are in Ontario province.
+Of the 17 medical schools in Canada, 6 of them are in the Ontario province.
 The University of Toronto is one of the top medical universities in the world, and to be a competitive applicant you need a strong academic background and extracurricular activities that will help you stand out.

 Although most medical programs in Canada are focused on your GPA and academic requirements, you are asked to provide any other relevant medical experience.
 By shadowing a physician, you can gain an understanding of what it’s like to have a career in medicine and confidently commit to that path.

-We understand the value of medical shadowing and we want to help you become a successful healthcare professional.
+We understand the value of medical shadowing, and we want to help you become a successful healthcare professional.
 Doctor shadowing is exactly what we provide at Global Pre-Meds.

 Our programs are unique because we curate the entire experience for high school, university, or gap year students who are interested in medicine.
 Our students come from all over the world to see unique cases and start building connections in the healthcare field.